Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries

-This letter proposes a new approach for measurements of the electron's Electric Dipole Moment (eEDM) using quantum logically controlled molecular ions in a segmented ring ion trap.
-The quantum logic spectroscopy (QLS) method enables unity state preparation and detection\cite{Chou2020, Micke2020, Chou2017, Wolf2016, Schmidt2005}.
-The circular motions of ions in a micro-fabricated ring trap generate an up to 32 V/cm rotating biased electric field and support extensive scalability and parallel measurements.
-To adapt the QLS method and precision metrology in a rotating frame, we propose and numerically investigate spin-polarization protection during a transition from a static trap site with a DC magnetic field, to a rotating ring trap with synchronously rotating electric and magnetic fields.
-This new scheme completely decouples the active quantum control of molecular ions with lasers and the free evolution of spin-precession and facilitating high efficiencies of state preparation and detection and long coherence simultaneously.
-Furthermore, we implement temporally and spatially localized multiplexing measurements that would suppress dominant systematics from inhomogeneous and time-variant magnetic fields.
-The proposed scheme inherits many successful features from a well-established experimental platform from the JILA eEDM group\cite{Meyer2009, Leanhardt2011, Loh2013, Cairncross2017, Gresh2016, Ng2022}.
-The newly designed experimental platform is expected to achieve a $\mu$Hz accuracy equivalent to new physics at a mass scale above 50 TeV.
+In this letter, we propose a novel approach to measure the electron's Electric Dipole Moment (eEDM) by utilizing quantum logically controlled molecular ions in a segmented ring ion trap.
+The quantum logic scheme (QLS) allows for near-unity state preparation and detection~\cite{Chou2020, Micke2020, Chou2017, Wolf2016, Schmidt2005}.
+The circular motion of ions in the ring trap generates a rotating biased electric field of up to 32 V/cm and supports symmetry-violation searches through spin-precession measurements.
+To adapt the QLS method and spin-precession metrology, we develop a rotation-induced quantum control scheme that links the QLS procedure in a static frame with a DC magnetic field and the spin-precession in a rotating frame with synchronously rotating electric and magnetic fields.
+This scheme effectively decouples the quantum control and readout of molecular ions from the free evolution of spin-precession, thereby facilitating high efficiency in state preparation and detection as well as long coherence times simultaneously.
+Furthermore, this platform inherently supports temporally and spatially localized multiplexing measurements to suppress dominant systematic errors arising from inhomogeneous and time-variant magnetic fields.
+The proposed method incorporates many successful features from a well-established experimental platform developed by the JILA eEDM group~\cite{Meyer2009, Leanhardt2011, Loh2013, Cairncross2017, Gresh2016, Zhou2020,Ng2022, Roussy2023}.
+The newly designed experimental platform is anticipated to achieve a sub-$\mu$Hz accuracy equivalent to new physics at a mass scale above 100 TeV.